stevencombs/retrocombs.github.io/supporters.md

 <sup>*</sup>Option not yet available.
 Each 🕹️ in multiple column = $50 increments.
 Updated 2021-10-06.

+If you would like your name to be linked to your site, business, or social media presence, let me know!

 ## Become a Supporter

 If you'd like to become a supporter and have your name (or anonymous) on this page (or in future videos), read below to learn how and what current and future benefits are on the way.